Supporting EAL learners

-As an Assessor, it is more than likely that you will come across an EAL learner.
+As an Assessor, it is more than likely that you will come across EAL learners.
 What does EAL stand for?
 This stands for English as an Additional Language.
-This is a learner who’s primary language isn’t English.
+This is a learner whose primary language isn’t English.
 However, they are learning English on the side, to adhere to the qualification criteria.
 Some learners may struggle with written communication more than verbal, or vice versa.
 This will be the first thing you will have to establish.

 Barriers To Learning

 As an Assessor, it is your responsibility to break down any potential barriers to learning.
 Some of your learners may face difficulties that you hadn’t thought about.
 These could include: